sjsudev/MultiModalClassifier/README.md

   cd intel-extension-for-pytorch
   git checkout v1.11.0

-  # if you are updating an existing checkout
   git submodule sync
   git submodule update --init --recursive

   python setup.py install

 - Follow code changes were made for Intel Extension Acceleration

   import intel_extension_for_pytorch as ipex